PaulaYaniz/Unit3/Project/Project3.md

 ### Code
 ***Explain each part: you can improve this part by describing the code in more detail so that you can show your knowledge of computer programming and algorithms.
 At this point you are just mentioning what the code is intended to do without how it does it.
 An example of a description is Quiz033.

+Why this code is good, why i chose it and how helps the client, gpt
+# Criteria D
 ### Video
 ***Video: The video is not a presentation but a live demonstration that your code works and meets the success criteria.
 You can improve it by writing a script and reading in during the video making sure to test each criteria in order.